When’s the Right Time to Give an Employee the Sack?

 Go With Your Gut

-You know it’s time to give an employee the sack when his or her behaviour disturbs you on the gut level.
+You know it’s time to give an employee the sack when his or her behavior disturbs you on the gut level.
 At this point in time, it is most likely the case that the employee’s values are not aligned with the values espoused by your company.
 While employee performance is something that you can work on (that’s precisely why performance improvement plans exist!), it’s a Herculean task to change the values or the attitude of a problematic employee.
 Spend some time coaching your hard-working employee if it’s a performance issue.
 Otherwise, you’ll just be wasting time retaining someone who is fundamentally a wrong fit for your company.

 Legal and Contractual Things To Take Note Of